symphonyoss/symphony-app-authentication/README.md

 # Symphony Third-Party Authentication

+This Third-Party Authentication suits to authenticate apps in Symphony platform and authenticate Symphony users in thirdy-part applications.
-This Third-Party Authentication is splited in two parts, Application Authentication Filter and Application Authentication API and both will be explained below:
+The authentication is splited in two parts, **Application Authentication Filter** and **Application Authentication API** and both will be explained below:

 ## Application Authentication Filter